This post may contain affiliate links. Please see my disclosure policy for details.

 If South Park Street Cemetery has piqued your interest and you want to visit some more dark tourism sites in Kolkata there are plenty to choose from.

-Kolkata has a colourful, twisted and dark past that is waiting for you uncover it.
+Kolkata has a colourful, twisted, and dark past that is waiting for you to uncover it.

 The Black Hole of Calcutta memorial at St John’s Church